-The three routes to qualification are…
+The three routes to EB-3 visa qualification are:

 PERM is where the U.S. Department of Labor (DOL) requires that the prospective employer test the market to establish that there are no willing or qualified workers already legally in the United States who can fill the position.

 This process also requires a Prevailing Wage Determination which typically involves…